 If you are often short on time, then a drip pot like this one may not be your best bet.
 However, on slower mornings or if you must have well-brewed coffee, then investing some time into this brew is probably worth it.

-Ultimately, the Hario Woodneck Drip Pot makes good coffee.
-There are a few more steps and some attentiveness required to do so properly, but it’s not as complex as several other models out there.
+Ultimately, the Hario Drip Pot makes good coffee.
+There are a few more steps and some attentiveness required to use it properly, especially compared to other pour-over devices that require minimum prep, like Hario’s V6 pour-over.

 It’s also a classic and attractive design, which is great if you want something decorative and functional.
 It’s also a lucrative option considering its durability, sustainability, and pleasing results.